 Like chocolate chip cookies, no two guitar amps are identical.

-frequency response.
-Electrical circuits can also ring,
+circuits can also ring, adding harmonics and tonal sustain.

-Meanwhile, the electrical values of the circuit parts can
+Meanwhile: The true electrical values of the

 amp's sound.